tbrowder/RakuFinance/README.md

 An executable Raku program, **finance**, is installed as part of this module.
 It provides modes for calculating the following statistics for a portfolio:

-  * 1 - create a csv file showing all transactions by date, symbol, transaction order (for a single security or all);
+  * 1 - create a CSV file showing all transactions by date, symbol, transaction order (for a single security or all);

-  * 2 - create a csv file showing time-series data for a security

-  * 3 - create a csv file showing basis for
+  * 3 - create a CSV file showing basis for

-  * 4 - create a csv file showing current value, gain/loss, basis, and return on investment (for a single security or all)
+  * 4 - create a CSV file showing current value, gain/loss, basis, and return on investment (for a single security or all)

 Planned Features
 ----------------